SiteAtoZ Snippet Tutorial

 Preview the AtoZDemo resource to see what resources it is selecting.
 You should see a list of all the resources on your site that are not published and not hidden from menus.
 Using the properties described here, set things up so that getResources shows exactly the resources you want to index with the SiteAtoZ snippet in the order you want (and no extra resources thrown in).

-Once the resources are listing correctly, duplicate the AzItemTpl chunk so it won't be overwritten by upgrades and call the new Tpl chunk MyAzItemTpl.
+Once the resources are listing correctly, duplicate the AzItemTpl chunk, so it won't be overwritten by upgrades.
+Call the new Tpl chunk MyAzItemTpl.
 Change the &tpl property in your getResources tag to match the name of your new Tpl chunk (&tpl=`MyAzItemTpl`).
 Clear the site cache and then make sure the output still looks good.
 If it doesn't, you probably misspelled something (in other words, the &tpl argument in the snippet tag doesn't match the name of the new Tpl chunk).
 Once the new Tpl chunk is working properly, you can modify it to meet your needs.